 Got it?
 Great!
 Now, on to those comma rules!

 The ACT and SAT only test 7 comma rules.
 If you learn and APPLY these 7 rules, you can master Comma Questions.
 There are lots of Comma Questions on every exam, so knowing how to handle them is potentially worth a lot of points.
 (Note – the first two rules come up much more often than all of the other rules combined.
 Even if you just master these first two rules, you’ll still be adding points to your score!)

 COMMA RULE 1: NON-ESSENTIAL PHRASES

-On the ACT & SAT, think of a non-essential phrase as simply part of a sentence that can be taken out.
-(A “phrase” just means a group of related words).
+On the ACT & SAT, think of a non-essential phrase as simply part of a sentence that can grammatically be taken out.
+(BTW – “phrase” just means a group of related words).
+How do you know if a part of the sentence can grammatically be taken out?
+Simple: read the sentence without that phrase, then ask yourself if what’s left would be a complete sentence on its own.
+In other words, after you’ve removed the phrase, could the remainder stand alone as a (grammatically correct) sentence?
 For example, consider this sentence:

 “My student, a guy named John, is prepping for the ACT.”

 In that sentence, if you removed the phrase “a guy named John”, you’d still be left with a grammatically correct sentence:

 Thus, the phrase “a guy named John” is non-essential, so it must be surrounded by commas.

 THE RULE: When a dependent clause precedes an independent clause, you must put a comma between them.
 Another way of saying this is that you must use commas between a dependent clause and an independent clause, when the dependent clause comes first.